-Milk seems to be making its way through various stages of truth, especially within the past couple of years.
-Like many other examples, what we once thought to be healthy for us to consume is turning out to be the exact opposite.
+Over the past few years, we have learned a number of startling truths about milk.
+As with many other products, what we once thought to be healthy for us to consume is turning out to be the exact opposite.

 The study was recently published in the peer reviewed British Medical Journal, and was specifically conducted to examine whether high milk consumption is associated with mortality and fractures in both men and women.

-The study took place across three different counties in Sweden, and used data from two large Swedish cohorts, one with 61,433 women aged approximately 39-74 years old and one with 45,339 men aged approximately 45-79 years old.
+The study took place across three different counties in Sweden, and used data from two large Swedish cohorts, one with 61,433 women between the ages of 39 and 74, and the other with 45,339 men between the ages of 45 and 79.
 They were all administered food frequency questionnaires.
-The study used “multivariable survival models” that were “applied to determine the association between milk consumption and time to mortality and fracture.
+The study used multivariable survival models to determine the association between milk consumption and time to mortality and fracture.

 The results were as follows:

-In a paper published in the Journal of the American Medical Association Pediatrics, Harvard pediatrician David Ludwig emphasizes that bone fracture rates tend to be lower in countries that do not consume milk. compared to those that do, also noting that there are many other sources of calcium. (source)
+In a paper published in the Journal of the American Medical Association Pediatrics, Harvard paediatrician David Ludwig emphasizes that bone fracture rates tend to be lower in countries that do not consume milk compared to those that do.
+He also notes that there are many other good sources of calcium available to us (source).

-Another study published in the American Journal of Public Health showed that dairy consumption might actually increase the risk of fractures by 50 percent.
-(2)
+Another study published in the American Journal of Public Health showed that dairy consumption might actually increase the risk of fractures by 50%.

-Studies have also shown that dairy products might increase a males risk of developing prostate cancer by 30-50 percent.
-(4)
+Studies have also shown that dairy products might increase a male’s risk of developing prostate cancer by 30-50%.

-It’s also interesting to note that approximately 65 to 75 percent of the total human population on our planet have a reduced ability to digest lactose after infancy.
-(5)(6) In some countries, over 90 percent of the adult population is lactose intolerant, think about that for a moment.
+It’s also interesting to note that approximately 65-75% of the total human population on our planet has a reduced ability to digest lactose after infancy (source)(source).
+In some countries, over 90% of the adult population is lactose intolerant.

 Lactose intolerance is an impaired ability to digest lactose, a sugar found in milk and other dairy products.
 Lactose is normally broken down by an enzyme called lactase, which is produced by cells in the lining of the small intestine.